kevL/SpecialEffectsViewer/ReadMe.txt

   <installation>\Neverwinter Nights 2\NWN2Toolset\Plugins

 The .dll is the plugin and the .txt file is its helpfile.
+The helpfile is not required but can be opened with [F1].